sbarnes7/PitConn-App/README.md

  TA Instruments PitConn App
  ## Current Things to Address
  - [ ] Finish the rheology applications, remove dhr ones from materials side
- - [ ] Change gas and energetic materials to oil gas and energetic materials
- - [ ] Paints inks and coatings to lliquids paints andcoatings
- - [x] Incorporate an inactivity video (implement throughout the app, use placeholder for now with a name that will work)
+ - [ ] Incorporate an inactivity video (implement throughout the app, use placeholder for now with a name that will work)
  ##
  - [ ] Get actual video for the inacitivity
  - [ ] Get rest of applications from product managers (mechanical testing)
  - [ ] Get new DHR video and put it on DHR page as well as vidoe library pages
  ## Resolved Issues(2/10/2020)
+ - [x] Change gas and energetic materials to oil gas and energetic materials
+ - [X] Paints inks and coatings to lliquids paints andcoatings
  - [x] Cosmetics last categories without any applications
  - [x] Get the new wording for products whose sub headings are too long
-  - [x]Edit sub headings fro,m stephs email
+ - [x] Edit sub headings fro,m stephs email
   - [x] HR accessories -> hybrid rheometer accessories
   - [x] remove mechanical fatigue testing page from rti
   - [x] DMA -> DMA 850 (replace dynamic mechanical analyzers)